Jovan Miladinović

-Jovan Miladinović (30 January 1939 – 11 September 1982), commonly known as Zoran, was an association football player.
-He was born and died in Belgrade.
+Jovan Miladinović (30 January 1939 – 11 September 1982), commonly known as Zoran, was a Yugoslav football player and coach.

 During his club career he played for FK Partizan and 1.
 FC Nürnberg.
-He earned 17 caps for the Yugoslavian national team and participated in the 1960 European Nations' Cup.
+He earned 17 caps for the Yugoslavia national team and participated in the 1960 European Nations' Cup.

 His entire coaching career was tied to FK Partizan, where he worked as assistant to various head coaches and filled in at the head position during two separate stints that lasted a few months.
 He was married and had two children.